NareshChundi/python/README.md

-# python
+# GIT
-Learning python from scratch......
+Understanding the functionality of GIT